openshift/machine-config-operator/docs/KubeletConfigDesign.md

 metadata:
   name: set-max-pods
 spec:
+  logLevel: 5
   machineConfigPoolSelector:
     matchLabels:
       pools.operator.machineconfiguration.openshift.io/worker: ""
   kubeletConfig:
     maxPods: 100
 ```

+The logLevel attribute is optional and will default to level 2.
+Increasing the logLevel
+uses more IO, CPU, and resources on all the machines within the pool.

 Save your `kubeletconfig` locally, for example as maxpods.yaml